 When it comes to marinating and seasoning, you’ll want to keep it simple.
 While marinating can give your brisket some great flavor, too much can cause the taste of the meat itself to become lost.

-What I love about brisket is the fact you can add only a pinch of sea salt and black pepper and still be left with delicious brisket.
+What I love about brisket is the fact you can add only a pinch of sea salt or kosher salt and black pepper and still be left with delicious brisket.
 You can also throw in some smoked paprika, cayenne pepper, garlic powder, dried oregano, cumin, or red chili flakes.

-Adding a dry rub to your brisket can also enhance the flavor of the wood chips.
+Adding a dry rub to your BBQ brisket can also enhance the flavor of the wood chips.